 The religious institutions in Pakistan are called Madaris.
-These institutions have also variations based on the different sects' religious communities.
-Although various reforms have been brought in Madaris but still there is a need of more improvement in these institutions in the form of teachers training, revision of curriculum, methods of assessments and examinations and inclusion of technical and vocational education (Shah, 2003; Rehman, 2001).
-The research of Cinquepalmi & Picciarelli (2007) conducted on school level students to identify the correlation between cognitive development and academic achievement, recommended that the primary focus of the schools should be on cognitive development of students and it needs to be reflected in the final grades of the students.
+These institutions have also to identify the correlation between cognitive development and academic achievement, recommended that the primary focus of the schools should be on cognitive development of students and it needs to be reflected in the final grades of the students.
 The research further suggested that the teachers needs to be more focus on the development of higher level of cognition rather to emphasize on factual knowledge.